Clemson's Elliott says No. 3 Tigers back on right track - WHIZ News

 Right now, the Tigers simply need to “continue to have the edge that it takes,” Swinney said.

-Clemson got strong showings from its best players, which Swinney said is a sign his team is on the winning path.
+Clemson got strong showings from its best players, which Swinney said is a strong sign that his team is on the winning path.

-Trevor Lawrence threw three touchdown passes and Travis Etienne ran for 127 yards and caught a scoring pass.
+Quarterback Trevor Lawrence threw three touchdowns and tailback Travis Etienne ran for 127 yards and caught a scoring pass.

 A mid-season slump is natural, senior right tackle Tremayne Anchrum said, after nearly two months of grinding away at practice and school — particularly for a team that has won a program record 21 straight games.